 Maldives Country Report

-Small strikes affecting resorts less than a week are likely in disputes with managers, often over failure to follow salary agreements (the tourism sector, which accounts for nearly one-third of the Maldivian economy, is excluded from the 2008 Employment Act).
-Most recently, in February 2017 workers at Hulhule Island Hotel went on strike, claiming expatriate workers were favoured over Maldivian nationals; consequently six Maldivian employees were suspended for up to seven days.
+Small strikes affecting resorts less than a week are likely due to disputes, most often over failure to follow salary agreements.
+The tourism sector, which accounts for nearly one-third of the Maldivian economy, is excluded from the 2008 Employment Act, limiting workers' means of recourse.
+For example, in April 2018 workers at Male's commercial port went on strike until the state-owned company doubled their fees, after limiting their permitted operating hours.
 Bribe demands are likely to remain common at all levels of the state on populated islands but are less likely to affect foreign businesses that operate tourist resorts.

 Vaccinations required to enter the country